go-chrono/chrono/README.md

 Often it's necessary to represent a date with no time component, and no time zone or time offset.
 For example, you might want to represent a birthday - an event that happens on a particular date, outside of the context of a physical location or time zone.

 Usually, this is achieved using the standard library's `time.Date` function and setting the time values to `0`.
-Alternatively, some people use the `Date` type of Google's [`civil`](https://pkg.go.dev/cloud.google.com/go/civil) package
+Alternatively, some people use the `Date` type of Google's [`civil`](https://pkg.go.dev/cloud.google.com/go/civil) package.

 `chrono` has a dedicated type to describe a local date.
 Since the date is represented as a single integer, a [`LocalDate`](https://pkg.go.dev/github.com/go-chrono/chrono#LocalDate) is sortable and comparable with built-in operators: